blackbaud/uat-kit/UAT.Core/Blackbaud.UAT.Core/Readme.md

 We are not accepting third-party contributions to this project at this time.

 If we change this policy in the future, there are a few guidelines that we need contributors to follow.
 For more information, see our [canonical contributing guide](https://github.com/blackbaud-community/Blackbaud-CRM/blob/master/CONTRIBUTING.md) in the Blackbaud CRM repo which provided detailed instructions, including signing the [Contributor License Agreement](http://developer.blackbaud.com/cla/).

+Version 1.0.1304.1 introduces some breaking namespace changes.
+Where previously this would suffice:

+using Blackbaud.UAT.Core.Crm;

+You will now have to optionally included:

+using Blackbaud.UAT.Core.Crm.Panels;
+using Blackbaud.UAT.Core.Crm.Dialogs;